 Some parts of our story are easier to tell than others.
 And there's the temptation when time is short or resources are tight to write what's comfortable.

-Sign up for Letters for Entrepreneurs (http://eepurl.com/bceyfD) and download your content marketing matrix worksheet.
-Use it to identify gaps in your current content marketing efforts and to brainstorm your future offerings.
+Download your content marketing matrix worksheet (PDF) to identify gaps in your current content marketing efforts.
+Once you know the holes, you can start brainstorming your future offerings.

 Like what you've just read?
 Subscribe to receive my Letters for Entrepreneurs newsletter in your inbox and get more insights such as these!